nnoguez/language-app/README.md

 login/reg screen
     - prompt user to log in and then have option below "not already a user? register now"
     - wont get technical for now. used to pass in name.
-    - potentially use mysql to add a database and validation.
+    - potentially use SQL to add a database and validation.

 home screen
-    - welcome
+    - welcome {name of user}

 profile screen